Algorithms

 - the CloSpan algorithm (Yan et al., 2003)

-- the Skopus algorithm for mining the top-k sequential patterns using leverage and significance (Petijean et al., 2016)
+- the Skopus algorithm – top-k sequential patterns using leverage and significance (Petijean et al., 2016)

 - algorithms for mining nonoverlapping sequential patterns